What is a Multimeter?

 Some additional sensors can be added onto the multimeters for additional readings.
 The additional sensors can be used to measure the light level, acidity, alkalinity, relative humidity, and wind speed.

 The meter usually has three or more ports, two probes, a black one and red one.
 The red probe can be plugged into any port depending on what is required.
 Where as the black probe plugs into the basic port or the common port.
-After having the probes plugged the user should turn the knob which is located in the centre.
+After plugging in the prob, the user should turn the knob which is located in the centre.
 From here the user can select which function they want to use for a certain test they intend to do.

 Each probe is used to take a reading with its bare metal point which should be then connected to wires or the terminal to start the testing.
 Any indication of the testing will be read out from the testing to the user.
 Multimeters can only be used if it does not exceed the maximum voltage rating of the particular tester.
 A multimeter should be used under precaution, do not touch any bare ends of the probe during a test where it is energized.